MsScrat/InteractionDesign_1/README.md

 # InteractionDesign_1
-Improve the RainyDays website for better interaction.
+A task provided to change the design of our first website to simplify the interaction.
+This is a half-finished product, but I am proud of the design compared to my first one.